pierrick-jeanjean/personal-blog/_posts/jekyll-blog-series/2024-07-21-creating-blog-with-jekyll.markdown

 categories: blog jekyll
 ---

 Today, I’ve made the decision to start my own blog.
 I’ve always wanted a platform to share my discoveries and learnings from both work and my free time.
-To expedite the process, I researched static site generators and ultimately chose [Jekyll]{:target=”_blank"} due to its popularity.
+To expedite the process, I researched static site generators and ultimately chose Jekyll due to its popularity.

 ### Pre-requisites

-I began by installing [Ruby](https://rubyinstaller.org/){:target="_blank"} and Jekyll by running this command:
+I began by installing [Ruby](https://rubyinstaller.org/){:target="_blank"} and [Jekyll](https://jekyllrb.com){:target="_blank"} by running this command:
 ```shell
 gem install jekyll bundler
 ```